Tips & tricks: PlanMaker

 In contrast to other spreadsheet programs, PlanMaker lets you use any number of different currencies in each worksheet.

-To display a number as a currency amount, choose the command Format > Cell, select the number format Currency and pick the desired currency (such as Euro, sFr, US Dollar etc.).
+To display a number as a currency amount, select the cells which should be formatted, right-click on the selected area and choose the entry Cell from the context menu.
+In the dialog that now appears, select the number format Currency and pick the desired currency (such as Euro, sFr or US Dollar).

 You can also simply enter a number with a currency symbol.
 For example, if you type € 42 or 19.50 € in a cell, PlanMaker recognizes automatically that this is a Euro amount and formats it in the currency format "€".